CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 cd /var/lib/maas/boot-resources/current/ubuntu/amd64/ga-16.04-lowlatency/xenial/daily
 ```

-To replace the original, replace the *squashfs* file with the custom image
+To replace the original, substitute the *squashfs* file with the custom image
 generated earlier, making sure the new owner is *maas*:

 ```bash